-Climate Change: Do I need to stop eating meat?
+Climate change: Do I need to stop eating meat?

 The true climate impact of what we eat is not easy to calculate, says Prof Gill.
 "Carbon footprints of food vary with how it is produced and where it comes from, and thus changes with the seasons," she says.

-So, as well as cutting down on red meat and dairy, people who want to make their diets more climate-friendly should follow principles including minimising waste and trying to choose fruit and vegetables that are in season.
+So, as well as cutting down on red meat and dairy, people who want to make their diets more climate-friendly can follow principles including minimising waste and trying to choose fruit and vegetables that are in season.

 Prof Gill says there is: "A need for transition - albeit fairly rapid - rather than abrupt change."